leon-seidel/mechsys-uav/README.md

 ```

 ### Raspberry Pi to flight controller connection
+Enable serial port UART communication on the Pi with raspi-config: Go to Interface Options -> Serial Port and select the following before rebooting:

+Would you like a login shell to be accessible over the serial? - No

+Would you like the serial port hardware to be enabled? - Yes

 Build a connector from TELEM2 on the flight controller to UART ports on the Raspberry Pi, connecting RX->TX, TX->RX and Ground.
 Allow UART port communication with `sudo usermod -a -G dialout $USER`.
 The PX4 parameter `MAV_1_CONFIG` must be set to the telem port used for the connection, like `TELEM2`

 ## Usage